basic_json::parse¶

 IteratorType

-- a compatible iterator type
+a compatible iterator type, for instance.

 Parameters¶